calindoran/Simple_Java_Projects/README.md

 # Some Simple Java Projects #
- In this project package, there are a few cool simple commandline apps.
+ In this project package, there is a number of cool simple commandline apps.

 ## AreaCalculator